 Additionally, you can trade do margin trading but this is an incredibly risk way of going about it and not recommended unless you really (REALLY) know what you’re doing.

-One thing I do like about Kraken is that is has a lot of different fiat and cryptocurrency pairs.
-This means people can buy a variety of cryptos directly using USD and EUR, instead of having to buy BTC first and then using a secondary exchange to buy a specified alt-coin.
+Kraken has plenty of fiat and cryptocurrency pairs.
+People can buy a variety of cryptos directly using USD and EUR, instead of having to buy BTC first and then using a secondary exchange to buy a specified alt-coin.
 This is one of the distinct advantages Kraken has over Coinbase and other exchanges that are limited to only a handful of cryptocurrencies and fiat/crypto pairs.

 Withdrawals are relatively straightforward on the platform.
 All you have to do is go to the withdrawal section and withdraw money straight to your bank account.
 If you want to withdraw Euro and have a European bank account, that is also an option via SEPA for only 9 cents.

 The withdrawal and deposit fees largely vary on the method, but they generally hang around 0.19% with a $20 minimum.
 For Japanese Yen, however, there is a minimum deposit of 5000 Yen with no transaction fee for deposit, but it takes 20 Yen to withdraw.

 Security: Kraken allows you to set up 2 Factor Authentication (2-FA), but you must go to the Security tab to do so.
 You can never be too safe, and if you use Kraken be sure to enable 2-FA.